hotwax/oms-documentation/troubleshooting/hotwax/dataManager/dataNotImportedInOMS.md

 ## Data Not Imported in OMS Despite Scheduled Jobs

-### Problem:
-Jobs are properly scheduled, but the data import into OMS is still not successful.
+All required Jobs are properly scheduled, but the data import into OMS is still not successful.
 This generally happens when the imported file has missing or incorrect information.

-### Steps to Resolve:
+**Steps to Resolve**

 1. **Check Data Manager Logs:**
    - Go to Hamburger Menu > MDM > EXIM > Import section.